ISSUES IN FOCUS

 To understand the statist tactic of creating a monster and then pretending to "rescue" the victims, lets replicate, in principle, this statist approach to food.
 After all, statists will claim that the "right" to food is even more important than the "right" to health care.
 All individuals need food to live.
 Not all individuals need medical care in order to live.

-Trusted essay writer au for me The first step is to enact the Food Maintenance Organization Act of 1998.
+The first step is to enact the Food Maintenance Organization Act of 1998.
 This Act will mandate the creation of 50 FMOs which will be required to provide food to their members for a flat monthly fee, with no limit on the consumption of food by a member.
 FMOs will be required to service their members through restaurants and grocery outlets.
 The Act will also provide billions of dollars in subsidies, grants and loan guarantees and grant immunity from lawsuits.
 In order to encourage large numbers to enroll in FMOs, the FMO Act will also mandate that monthly food premiums will be tax deductible to businesses.

 Now consider how this will work.
 With the appearance of FMOs, privately owned restaurants and grocery stores begin to lose customers in droves.
 In an effort to survive financially, many of these businesses rush to become acquired by one of the FMOs.
 Others form their own alliances, Food Provider Organizations (FPOS), in an effort to stop the loss of customers to the state-subsidized FMOs.
 The independent restaurant and grocery store owner is driven out of business.
 Everyone is herded into groups.